chpill/chpill.github.io/en/posts/rapid-feedback-webdev-with-closeables-and-reitit.md

 Now, we get to more interesting functions:

-* `complete-routes` returns the complete routing table of our application.
+* `complete-routes` returns the complete routing table of the application.
-* `inject-counter` returns a very simple ring middleware that will provide our modest "source of truth" to any handler it is applied to.
+* `inject-counter` returns a very simple ring middleware that will provide the modest "source of truth" to any handler it is applied to.
-* `make` turns our routing table into a fully fledged handler, with the previous middleware being applied globally.
+* `make` turns the routing table into a fully fledged handler, with the previous middleware being applied globally.
 * `make-reloading` calls a handy development helper from Reitit: the [reloading-ring-handler][5].
-It will call `make` to recreate our handler on every request.
+It will call `make` to recreate the handler on every request.

 Because we have made every routing fragment a function, when `make` is called on